theihasan/laravel-bkash/README.md

 - **OTP:** 123456
 - **PIN:** 12121

-Add these credentials to your `.env` file or use them as needed for testing your integration.

 ---

 ## Testing

-To run the package tests, execute:
+Run package tests with:

 ```bash
 composer test
 ```

-Make sure your testing environment is properly configured according to your Laravel setup.
+Ensure your testing environment is set up as required by your Laravel configuration.

 ---

 ## Contributing

-Contributions are welcome!
-When submitting a pull request, please ensure you:
+Contributions are welcome.
+When submitting a pull request:
 - Follow PSR-4 coding standards.
 - Include tests for new features or bug fixes.
-- Update documentation accordingly.
+- Update the documentation as needed.

 ---